 Offered Summer quarter in even years, typically ~July 15-Aug 15.

-Your application packet should include a 1 page statement of interest, your unofficial transcripts, and a resume/CV.
+Your application packet should include a 1 page statement of interest, your unofficial transcripts, and a resume/curriculum vitae.
 We anticipate a highly competitive pool of applicants.
-Interviews will be conducted in the first two weeks of March.
-Offers will be made by March 28.
+Interviews will be conducted between February 26-March 8.
+Offers will be made by March 15.
 Class enrollment will be capped at 6 students.

 If selected for the course, students are expected to purchase their own plane ticket to Dillingham, AK and supply their own chest waders and stream boots.
 Room, board, and other course materials will be provided.
 Check with your undergrad advisor if there are scholarship opportunities to offset travel costs.